zwave-js/node-zwave-js/packages/zwave-js/api.md

         rssiChannel1: RSSI_2;
         rssiChannel2?: RSSI_2;
     }>;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "zwave-js" does not have an export "getBroadcastNodes"
+    //
+    // @deprecated
     getBroadcastNode(): VirtualNode;
+    getBroadcastNodeInsecure(): VirtualNode;
+    getBroadcastNodes(): VirtualNode[];
     getKnownLifelineRoutes(): ReadonlyMap<number, LifelineRoutes>;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "zwave-js" does not have an export "getMulticastGroups"
+    //
+    // @deprecated
     getMulticastGroup(nodeIDs: number[]): VirtualNode;
+    getMulticastGroupInsecure(nodeIDs: number[]): VirtualNode;
+    getMulticastGroups(nodeIDs: number[]): VirtualNode[];
+    getMulticastGroupS2(nodeIDs: number[]): VirtualNode;
     getNodeByDSK(dsk: Buffer | string): ZWaveNode | undefined;
     getNodeNeighbors(nodeId: number, onlyRepeaters?: boolean): Promise<readonly number[]>;
     // Warning: (ae-forgotten-export) The symbol "NVMId" needs to be exported by the entry point index.d.ts